BIG-MAP/WP4APIExample/README.md

 * ESP8266 NodeMCU V3 Wifi [board](http://prometec.org/communications/nodemcu/arduino-ide/) and Arduino

 ### Raspberry Pi
 For this device, the implementation makes use of the Python language and the Fastapi framework.
-Fastapi is a modern API development framework in which programming is fairly straightforward.
+Fastapi can be run in any computer system with a python interpreter.
 Most programming languages have similar tools and frameworks for developing APIs.
-There are two main parts on the code:
+There are two main parts on the source [code](/RasPi/rpiserver/server.py):

 * Routing: This part is in charge of matching the incoming request commands (GET), paths (/pump) and their corresponding actions (show_pump_info) inside the api (pump_app)
 * Action: The program routine that is executed when handling a request, which is converted to a JSON document by default.